A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-The second type of constraint is made flexible by adjusting the value of \(\sigma\).
-Specifically, a higher value of \(\sigma\) means a smaller uncertainty set, which results in solutions that are more risk-prone (less conservative).
-In the most conservative case, i.e., $\sigma=1$, the last constraint in (\ref{uncertainty set}) is out of effect. \cite{Bandi} and \cite{Bertsimas et al 2014} provide data-driven approaches based on probability theory and statistical tests to determine the parameterization of the uncertainty sets in accordance with the observed data.
-Those approaches provide guarantees for the satisfaction of constraints in a probabilistic sense.
+The second type of constraint is made flexible by adjusting the value of $\sigma$.
+Specifically, a higher value of $\sigma$ implies a smaller uncertainty set, which results in solutions that are more risk-prone (less conservative).
+In the most conservative case, i.e. $\sigma=1$, the last constraint in (\ref{uncertainty set}) is out of effect. \cite{Bandi} and \cite{Bertsimas et al 2014} provide data-driven approaches based on probability theory and statistical tests to determine the parameterization of the uncertainty sets in accordance with the observed data.
+Those approaches provide theoretical guarantee for the satisfaction of constraints in a probabilistic sense.
 We would like to further remark that the second type of constraint may also capture potential correlations among $a_l(t)$, $0\leq l\leq\mathcal{L}$.
+(In contrast, the current uncertainty set concerns only correlations among $a_l(t)$, $1\leq l\leq\mathcal{L}$.)
 However, due to space limitation this aspect of research will not be elaborated in this paper.

-By writing \eqref{uncertainty set} we have implicitly assumed that coefficients associated with the zeroth-order term are not correlated with the other coefficients (the summation starts from $l=1$ instead of $l=0$).
-This implicit assumption will result in a more risk-averse formulation.
-However, this assumption is easy to relax, and the consequent generalization of our formulation is a trivial extension.